REACH supervisors understand the challenges of being a student

 The PAL supervisors working with the coordinator for PAL conduct observations for all PAL leaders each semester.
 The coordinator reviews these observations.
 Additionally, PAL supervisors evaluate PAL leaders each semester.
 The purpose for each observation and evaluation is to recognize and indicate good practice and to help each PAL leader improve his/her study sessions as needed for the benefit of all student participants.

-Scheduled tutors work in the Learning Resource Center to provide academic support for small groups of students enrolled in undergraduate courses.
+Scheduled tutors work in the Learning Resource Center/Ekstrom/ALC (Speed) to provide academic support for small groups of students enrolled in undergraduate courses.
 They assist students in understanding, practicing, and applying material while providing content-specific strategies to help students succeed in their courses.
 They encourage students to continue to develop as independent learners.

 Scheduled Tutor Roles and Responsibilities

-Scheduled tutors work in the Learning Resource Center to provide academic support for small groups of students enrolled in undergraduate courses.
+Scheduled tutors work in the Learning Resource Center/Ekstrom/ALC (Speed) to provide academic support for small groups of students enrolled in undergraduate courses.
 They assist students in understanding, practicing, and applying material while providing content-specific strategies to help students succeed in their courses.
 They encourage students to continue to develop as independent learners.

 General Responsibilities: